theninthsky/client-side-rendering/README.md

 Additionally, we define a `MAX_STALE_DURATION` constant to set the maximum duration we are willing for our users to see the (potentially) stale app shell.
 <br>
-The duration should be derived from how often we update (deploy) our app in production.
+This duration can be derived from how often we update (deploy) our app in production.
 And it's important to remember that native apps, in comparison, can sometimes be "stale" for months without being updated by the app stores.

 The results exceed all expectations: